jrandj/aws-solutions-architect-associate/README.md

 1. AWS Lake Formation.

     * AWS Lake Formation is a service that makes it easy to set up, secure, and manage your data lake.
-With Lake Formation you can discover, cleanse, transform, and ingest data into your data lake from various sources, Define fine-grained permissions at database, table or column level and then share controlled access across analytic, machine learning and ETL services.
+With Lake Formation you can discover, cleanse, transform, and ingest data into your data lake from various sources, define fine-grained permissions at database, table or column level and then share controlled access across analytic, machine learning and ETL services.

 1. Amazon Managed Streaming for Apache Kafka (Amazon MSK).

     * Amazon MSK is a fully managed service that makes it easy for you to build and run applications that use Apache Kafka to process streaming data.
 Apache Kafka is an open-source platform for building real-time streaming data pipelines and applications.
 With Amazon MSK, you can use native Apache Kafka APIs to populate data lakes, stream changes to and from databases, and power machine learning and analytics applications.

 1. Amazon OpenSearch Service (Amazon Elasticsearch Service).

     * Elasticsearch is a fully managed version of the open-source application Elasticsearch.
 It allows you to quickly search over your stored data and analyse the data you get back.
-It is commonly used as part of an Elasticsearch, Logstash, Kibana (ELK) stack.
+It is commonly used as part of an Elasticsearch, Logstash, and Kibana (ELK) stack.
 ELK can be used as a 3rd party logging solution.

 1. Amazon QuickSight.